Code-Institute-Submissions/farescalculator/README.md

 ## Design Choices

 - A three page website is a preferred minimum to satisfy the user requirement as opposed to a one page scroll.
-- As a fourth Search Results page is planned, the required user interaction would make a single page scroll not a sensible approach.
+- Especially as a fourth Search Results page is planned, the required user interaction would make a single page scroll not a sensible approach.
 - A simple colour scheme is preferred with lots of white space to present a modern no nonsense site which is uncluttered clear and inviting.
 - As the audience will typically access this site from a mobile Phone while on the move, the layout is presented in a Mobile Application Format rather than a more typical website appearance.
 - As the target audience is likely to include people with accessibility issues the site is designed to make browsing as simple as possible with very clear instructions.